 How to Turn Your Business Into a Franchise

 You might have big dreams about franchising your business as a business owner.
-While this can be a lucrative option for many companies, I believe that the decision to create a franchise is often a romanticized, underestimated challenge.
+While this can be a lucrative option for many companies, I believe the decision to create a franchise is often romanticized and underestimated.

-In my coaching experience, business owners tend to focus on the big picture in franchising, yet learning how to turn your business into a franchise requires a look at the minutiae.
+In my coaching experience, business owners tend to focus on the big picture in franchising, yet turning your business into a franchise requires attention to the details.
 Franchising isn’t for everyone, but there are ways to boost your chances of success.
 Here’s what you need to know.

 photo of 5 pushpins in a map to illustrate how to turn your business into a franchise